-Source: DFO 2011b; Zwanenburg $\it et~al.$ 2006; Kenchington $\it et~al.$ 2010; DFO 2006
+Source: DFO 2011b; Zwanenburg et al. 2006; Kenchington et al. 2010; DFO 2006

-At least 34 species of sponge have been identified on the Atlantic coast.
+At least 34 species of sponge have been identified off the Atlantic coast.
 Table 3.12 summarizes the general characteristics of Scotian Shelf sponges and potential distribution in the Study Area.